 - Boost Customer Satisfaction: For all the reasons mentioned above, a growing number of customers want to see BOPIS offered as a sales option.
 And if you make it more convenient to purchase items from your store, customers are more likely to shop with you rather than a competitor.

 - Reduce Shipping Costs: Just like BOPIS saves customers on shipping costs, it saves stores on shipping expenses too.
 From a logistical standpoint, it’s much easier and less expensive to have a customer pick up an order versus having to ship it out to them.

 - Fewer Returns: Not only are returns easier to process with BOPIS, but they are also easier to avoid.
 When a customer is able to visually inspect an item and make sure it’s satisfactory before leaving your store with it, they are naturally less likely to need to return it.

-- Prevent Abandoned Carts: According to a Forbes survey, 77% of online shoppers have abandoned a purchase due to “unsatisfactory shipping options” (for example, no free shipping option).
-BOPIS avoids the issue of shipping sticker shock altogether, making it more likely your customer will follow through with their purchase.
+- Prevent Abandoned Carts: According to a Forbes survey, 77% of online shoppers have abandoned a purchase due to “unsatisfactory shipping options” (for example, no free shipping).
+BOPIS avoids the issue of shipping sticker shock altogether, making your customer more likely to follow through with their purchase.